Outline of Rules/Table of Contents

 Due to the limited amount of available gym space and the ability of our referee organizations to provide adequate TWO (2) per game coverage, a player count must be required of all clubs in order to determine their eligibility to field multiple teams within an age/gender bracket.

 The player count must be submitted as per Paragraph 3.2.1 of these rules.
 Clubs may not enter more than three (3) teams in any age/gender group.
 This three team limit is the TOTAL number of teams for that age/gender regardless of Division placement.
 (An organization could not have 2 teams in Division-I and 2 in Division-II for a total of 4 teams)

 Notwithstanding any other rule herein referenced, the Basketball Commissioner may create additional divisions as necessary.
 The Commissioner shall present the proposed age group and division structure to the Council for approval prior to the beginning of the season.
 Unless 15 teams or less exist in an age group, no Division will exist with less than eight (8) teams.
-The Commissioner may move teams to satisfy this requirement even if it means overriding team placement based on any other rules.
+The Commissioner may move teams to satisfy this requirement and to balance the divisions even if it means overriding team placement based on any other rules.

 7.2.2.
 CLUB SUBMITTAL OF PLAYER COUNT REQUIREMENT

 Each club must provide the total number of players who participated in their program by age and gender during the previous season (include "house" players).
 These numbers will determine the size of the next highest age group for each following season (for example: Club A had 63 eleven years old boys in their program last year.
 This year they will report 63 twelve years old boys in the player count report).
 The matrix below will be used to determine if a club is ELIGIBLE to field more than one team within an age/gender group.
 Note that there is NO requirement to field more than one team.

 1) LESS THAN 80 PLAYERS IN AN AGE/GENDER GROUP: Club is allowed to field ONE (1) team.